DryLabRebel/MusicDatabase/README.md

 A repo for my Music Database project
 ====================================

-Keeping music organised on a computer is one of those love/hate things,
+Keeping music organised on a computer is one of those love/hate things.

 It's fun, and always good to enjoy your music, but can be notoriously difficult when you have multiple formats, styles and duplicate songs to deal with.